I asked my father to please stop sending me racist emails.

 He has ignored me for weeks, months, even years.

-I was not allowed to socialize with anyone who wasn’t White.
+I was not allowed to socialize with anyone who wasn’t White and appropriate.
 This wasn’t exceptionally difficult until I was a teenager since there really just weren’t that many non-Whites in my elementary school or neighborhood and races often separated themselves at lunch and on the playground throughout high school and college.
 I didn’t understand or think much about it then.
 It’s just the way things were.

-He was often traveling when I was growing up.
+My father was often traveling for work when I was growing up.
 He always said he hated it and he had anxiety from the stress, but it was much more pleasant for my mom and me not having him around much.